LeanderVonSeelstrang/Scilab-RL/docs/wiki/Equip-rl-algo-with-forward-model.md

 1. Add a new algorithm as described in the corresponding section in this wiki.
 2. Extend the new algorithms configuration by a field `fwd`, that contains important parameters for the forward model.
 3. Import the desired forward model classes from `src.utils.forward_models.py` and a buffer for the training data from `src.utils.fw_utils.py` (you could also use a replay buffer class provided by stable baselines, but we recommend to use our custom class for convenience).
-4. Equip your agent (in some cases named 'policy' or 'actor') with getters to retrieve the shape of an `observation` and an `action`, respectively.
 5. Instanciate the forward model and the data buffer.
 6. Find the appropriate places to collect training data and to call your forward models `train` method.
 7. (Optional) Save your model for later use